ash-project/ash/usage-rules.md

 ## Understanding Ash

 Ash is an opinionated, composable framework for building applications in Elixir.
 It provides a declarative approach to modeling your domain with resources at the center.
-Read documentation  *before* attempting to use it's features.
+Read documentation  *before* attempting to use its features.
 Do not assume that you have prior knowledge of the framework or its conventions.

 ## Code Structure & Organization